-Incoming students are required to submit certain certifications, background checks, and health screens as part of the admissions process.
+Incoming students are required to submit certain certifications, background & drug screenings, immunization records and health screens as part of the admissions process.
 Goldfarb utilizes Castlebranch as the online clinical and healthcare requirement tracking system.
-Students have one month from the start of the term to complete and upload all remaining certifications and immunization records into their Castlebranch account.
-Nursing students are required to set up an account in Castlebranch, upload the appropriate documentation and required forms in order to gain admission and be eligible to participate in clinical experiences.
-Students will also receive an email regarding their Care Learning Modules.
-These modules must be completed within 2 weeks after the start of the term in order to begin clinical experiences.
+Students are required to set up an account in CastleBranch and submit all required certifications, immunization records, background checks, and drug screens in order to gain admission and be eligible to participate in clinical experiences.
+These requirements must be complete by the "census date" in order to continue progression in the program of study.
+Census date is defined as the tenth day of attendance in a new term.
+Again, failure to comply with these requirements will render the student unable to progress in the program of study or attend clinicals.
+Students will also receive an email regarding their Care Learning Modules each term they are enrolled.